TITLE 8 SOCIAL SERVICES

 B. Foster families support the preservation of connections for foster children in their care.
 Preserving connections may include the development of a long-term supportive relationship with foster children and their foster families even after the child has been discharged from care.

-C. Foster care providers shall adhere to applicable PSD policy and procedure.
+C. Foster care providers shall adhere to applicable PSD policy and procedure, including the reasonable and prudent parent standard.

 D. Foster parents shall not use words, language, gestures, either directed at the foster child or made within a foster child’s sight or hearing, which disparage the foster children’s parents, relatives or the child’s cultural heritage.
 Foster parents shall encourage the child to recognize and accept such strengths and achievements of their family as honestly identified.